 - The destination is the tape drive and it is certainly not possible to save backups to tapes.

 - The destination is not formatted as New Technology File System (NTFS), File Allocation Table (FAT) or Universal Disk Format (UDF).
 Backups can only be saved to disks that are formatted using one of the above systems.

-The last reason is our topic of discussion so, in the post we will learn how to convert a hard disk or partition to NTFS format.
+The last reason is our topic of discussion so, in the post, we will learn how to convert a hard disk or partition to NTFS format.

 Now, one may wonder why should one convert a hard disk or partition into NTFS format?
-Well, if you aren’t aware, the NTFS file system provides better performance and security for data on hard disks and partitions or volumes than the FAT file system used in former version of Windows.
+Well, if you aren’t aware, the NTFS file system provides better performance and security for data on hard disks and partitions or volumes than the FAT file system used in the former version of Windows.

 Do note that, once you convert a partition to NTFS format you cannot change it back to some other format easily.
 You will be required to reformat the partition which erases all the data stored on that disk.

 If you have a partition that uses the earlier FAT16 or FAT32 file system, you can convert it to NTFS by using the convert command.
 Doing so will not affect the data on the partition in any way.

 Convert Hard Disk or Partition to NTFS format